huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 Project access number: [PRJEB5348](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB5348)

-Samples downloaded for our workshop: WT v.s.
-SNF2 (a snf2 knock-out mutant cell line)
+Samples downloaded for our workshop: `WT` folder contains 7 sequencing files from a wild type yeast sample, `SNF2` contains 7 sequencing files from our mutant yeast sample.
+Note that for the workshop purposes we are treating the 7 sequencing files as if they originate from separate biological replicates.

 Organism: Saccharomyces cerevisiae